-1 [ARTICLE] 14 2 AMENDMENT OF ORGANIC RULES 3 4 Preliminary Reporters' Note to Article 14 5 As in other articles, this draft now attempts a modified "class voting" system.
-See e.g. 6 Section 1405.
-7 SECTION 1401.
+1 [ARTICLE] 14 2 AMENDMENT OF ORGANIC RULES 3 4 Preliminary Reporters' Note to Article 14 5 6 7 As in other articles, this draft now attempts a modified "class voting" system.
+See e.g, Section 1405.
+8 SECTION 1401.
 AUTHORITY TO AMEND ORGANIC RULES.
-8 9 (a) A cooperative association may amend its organic rules under this [article].
-10 (b) A participant does not have vested property right resulting from any provision in the 11 organic rules, including provisions relating to management control, capital structure, distribution, 12 entitlement, purpose, or duration of the cooperative.
-This subsection does not apply to contract 13 rights independent of the organic rules nor to contract rights that may be [part of] included within 14 or evidenced by the organic rules such as those relating to goods or services provided to, or received from the cooperative association [in the normal course of [business]] or particular 15 16 contractual rights with respect to obligations concerning [intangibles] [intangible property].
-17 Reporters' Note 18 This article attempts to consolidate the amendment and restatement procedures for both 19 the articles of organization and bylaws.
+9 (a) A cooperative association may amend its organic rules under this [article].
+10 (b) A participant does not have vested rights in any provision in the organic rules.
+11 Reporters' Note 12 13 14 15 16 17 18 19 20 21 This article attempts to consolidate the amendment and restatement procedures for both the articles of organization and bylaws.
 This section simply grants a general authority to amend.
-Subsection (b) is in the MBCA in subsection 10.01(b) and is the analogue of the effect of a 20 21 change or amendment of underlying law provided in Section 104.
-See Tenn.
-Proc.
-Corp.
-Law §43-36-401.
-Concerning subsection (b): Do cooperatives sometimes have marketing contract 22 23 provisions in by-laws?
+Subsection (b) is in the MBCA and is the analogue of the effect of a change or amendment of underlying law provided in Section 104.
+Concerning subsection (b): Do cooperatives sometimes have marketing contract provisions in by-laws?
 If so, is subsection (b) a problem?
-It doesn't seem to cause a problem in 24 corporate law even though there may be financial contract rights set forth therein (e.g., preferred dividends).
+It doesn't seem to cause a problem in corporate law even though there may be financial contract rights set forth therein (e.g., preferred dividends).
 The Committee has yet to address whether this is a default or mandatory provision.
-25 26 This issue is an important one because under the corporate law of most states the directors alone may amend the by-laws.
+This issue is an important one because under the corporate law of most states the directors alone may amend the by-laws.
 This draft more closely follows LLC law.
-It is also consistent with the

-Oregon Cooperative Act (§ 62.135).
+It is also consistent with the Oregon Cooperative Act (§ 62.135).
+23 SECTION 1402.
+NOTICE AND ACTION ON AMENDMENT OF ARTICLES OF 24 ORGANIZATION OR BYLAWS.
+To amend its organic rules: 25 (1) either 26 (A) a majority of the association's board of directors, or a greater percentage if 27 required by the association's organic rules, must approve the proposed amendment; or 28 (B) the board of directors must have received a petition in a record that: